sanjuthomas/kafka-connect-marklogic/README.md

 1. Near realtime ingestion requirements.
 2. Regulate the traffic towards MarkLogic.
 3. Requirement to maintain the order of the messages.
-4. A Kafka echosystem exist.
+4. A Kafka ecosystem exists.
 5. Replay messages using an offset.

 ## ML-9 DMSDK based implementation